Business Administration B.S.BA.

 Business Field Requirements

 Twelve credits (four courses).
-In general, students must successfully complete the Basic Business Core before enrolling in Business Field courses.
+In general, students must successfully complete the Basic Business Core requirements before enrolling in Business Field courses.
 The Business Field courses must be completed with an overall grade-point average of at least a 2.00.
 At least two of the four Business Field courses must be completed at UVM.

 BUS 2300Leadership & Org Behavior3